lamba-simran/Personalization-Theory-Recommender-Systems-Project/part2/README.md

 ```python
 model.recommendProducts(196,10)
 ```
-After making predictions for all ratings, we evaluated the
+After making predictions for all ratings, we evaluated the model first on the train set and then on the test set.
+The results were as follows: